hansenjohnson/WhaleMap/README.md

 1. Sync

-The majority of the remoate data are synced using the script `src/get_remote_data.sh`.
-This uses Rclone to sync data from remote repositories (Google Drive, Dropbox, etc.), and also calls `src/get_live_dcs.sh` to download acoustic detection data.
+The majority of the remote data are synced using the script `src/get_remote_data.sh`.
+This uses Rclone to sync data from remote repositories (Google Drive, Dropbox, etc.), and also calls `R/get_dcs.R` to download acoustic detection data.
 All the data are stored in `data/raw/`

 2. Process